direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/tree/{workflow}?op=metrics-state-milliseconds
 ```

-Get the state timing metrics of a workflow's instance
+Get the state timing metrics of a workflow's instance.
-The returns the timing of a individual states in a workflow
+This returns the timing of individual states in a workflow.

 #### Parameters